psdkumar/change-terminal/README.md

 And change the appearance of terminal

 ## Steps :
+* Open .bashrc file(hidden) which is located in your **Home** folder.
+Use **Ctrl+h** to see hidden files.
-* Add the following lines at the end of your .bashrc file(hidden) which is located in your home folder.
-Replace path/to/file/ with the folder path in which these files are located.
+* Add the following lines at the end of your .bashrc file.

   ```
-  source path/to/file/.rcbash
+  source path/to/change-terminal directory/.rcbash
-  source path/to/file/git-completion.bash
+  source path/to/change-terminal directory/git-completion.bash
-  source path/to/file/git-prompt.sh
+  source path/to/change-terminal directory/git-prompt.sh
   ```
 * Thats it !!
 Now restart your terminal.